filip26/iron-did-cel/README.md

 [Oblivious Witness Service](./witness-service)

 Performs oblivious witnessing of event log.
 Issues signed and timestamped attestations over event log hashes using Google Cloud KMS in a serverless environment.
 Processes only cryptographic hashes and never accesses event log contents, preserving privacy while producing verifiable VD DI witness proofs.

+⚡ O(1) c14n, supports RDFC or JCS ⚡

 Can be used independently of the Iron `did:cel` ecosystem.